csesoc/constitution/README.md

         5.1.6 Full minutes of this meeting, including a list of the new Executive, written financial reports, and constitutional amendments, shall be forwarded to Arc within ten (10) business days of the Handover Meeting; and
-        5.1.7 Each full member is entitled to one vote.
+        5.1.7 Each full memer is entitled to one vote.
     5.2 EXTRAORDINARY GENERAL MEETINGS
         5.2.1 There shall be Extraordinary General Meetings as the Executive sees fit or as petitioned under section 5.2.4.